Leica has announced the long-leaked and long-expected update to the full-frame mirrorless SL, the appropriately named

 The SL2 also gets better ergonomics from a larger hand grip and sees the improved three-button interface already seen in the Leica Q2 and Leica M10.
-If you’re already a user of one those models, then you’ll feel at home with the SL2.
+If you’re already a user of one of those models, then you’ll feel at home with the SL2.
 Not having to learn new controls makes it so much easier when moving between bodies, so kudos to Leica for aligning across their model lines.

 Around the back, the camera now features a larger 3.2-inch (and 2.1 m-dot resolution) touchscreen display, up from 3 inches although not articulated.

 After my short time with the camera, I can say all of the reasons I liked the SL for have been successfully implemented with the SL2 – the chassis is still rock-solid and the lip inside the front grip makes for holding the camera even more assured.
 As for the operation, the layout all feels familiar – the control dials are much the same, the joy-stick is well-placed and responsive and yet it’s undeniably more complex than the original SL.
 That really can’t be helped.
-Leica have done really well to keep it all as logical as possible.
+Leica has done really well to keep it all as logical as possible.

-Two, new dedicated ’status’ windows, one for stills the other for video, for instance, keep the settings relevant for the mode you’re in.
-I’m all for simplicity, if it helps break down the barrier between technology and the flow required for ‘seeing’ the image before capturing it.
+Two, new dedicated ’status’ windows, one for stills and the other for video, for instance, keep the settings relevant for the mode you’re in.
+I’m all for simplicity if it helps break down the barrier between technology and the flow required for ‘seeing’ the image before capturing it.

 The Leica SL2 also gets better weather sealing, with an IP54 rating, though that particular classification refers more to dust ingress than water (i.e., rain or humidity) but any improvement is a move in the right direction.
 One thing that hasn’t changed is the battery.
 So if you’re adding the SL2 to an existing SL, you won’t have to double up with two chargers when travelling.